iqbalyarkhan/old-website/content/2020-02-06--Hash-Tables.md

 ### Collisions

 $^*$ Herein lies the catch with hash tables: if you have another value, say 20, and you pass it to your hash function.
 The hash function again returns the value 4 and you go to place 20 at index 4, you'll find that there already exists a value at that index.
 This is called a **collision**.
 Collisions are bound to happen when you're using a hash table.
-There are plenty of ways to address collisions:
+It is a good idea to have a set **load factor**: A value that determines when the hash table capacity needs to be increased.
+For example, if there are 1000 slots in the table and 750 are filled, you may want to double the size.
+In this case, load factor = 750/1000 = 0.75.
+In addition to doubling the size of your table, you can also use various techniques to address collisions:

 #### Separate Chaining